» Public Safety

 When do winter parking restrictions take affect?
 What are the specific details?

 Winter parking restrictions run from December 1st through April 1st.
 The restrictions are as follows: During the dates listed above vehicles are only allowed to park on West side of streets, North side of the Avenues.
-Between the hours of 2am thru 7am vehicles may be parked for no longer than 1/2 hour on any street within the confines of the city.
+Between the hours of 2am through 7am vehicles may be parked for no longer than 1/2 hour on any street within the confines of the city.
 Tickets are $30.

 I received a citation for violation of winter parking restrictions.
 Where do I pay the fine?